Gift in Your Will or Living Trust

 Deepen Your Connections

-You want to leave money to Baltimore Community Foundation in your will to carry out your charitable purpose.
+You want to leave money to the Baltimore Community Foundation in your will to carry out your charitable purpose.
 You also want the flexibility to change your will in the event that life circumstances change.
 You can do both.

 In as little as one sentence, you can complete your gift.
 This type of donation to BCF in your will or living trust helps ensure that we continue to carry out your charitable mission for years to come.